jr20xx/ASUSTeK-GRUB-Theme/README.md

 ```bash
 git clone https://github.com/jr20xx/ASUSTeK-GRUB-Theme
 ```

-Once you've successfuly cloned this repo, open the newly created folder with the cloned files and copy the `asus` directory to `/boot/grub/themes`.
+Once you've successfuly cloned the repo, open the newly created folder with the cloned files and follow any of the following configuration methods described here.

+### Manual configuration

+ Once you are into the folder with the files from this repo, copy the `asus` directory to `/boot/grub/themes`.
 Please notice that the destination is a system protected directory and you may need to get root permission to copy files in it.
-If you want, you can do it all from a terminal by executing:
+If you want, you can do it from a terminal by executing:
 ```bash
 cd ASUSTeK-GRUB-Theme
 sudo cp -rv asus /boot/grub/themes/asus